mbeamer/stoneandsteel/EQChronicles.md

 <img align="right" width="100" height="100" src="https://github.com/mbeamer/stoneandsteel/blob/master/EQ%20screenshots/Yelinak/BraceleOfWovenGrass.png">

 It began in Upper Guk where we crawled to the Scryer camp.
-This camp was just the right difficulty for us and we were able to extend our reach quite a bit as time passed until, after collecting three of these for our Int casters, were pulled up roots and looked for a new challenge.
+This camp was just the right difficulty for us and we were able to extend our reach quite a bit as time passed until, after collecting three of these for our Int casters, we pulled up roots and looked for a new challenge.

 <img align="right" width="400" src="https://github.com/mbeamer/stoneandsteel/blob/master/EQ%20screenshots/Yelinak/CazicMaze-Cramped.png">

-That next challenge was in the maze of Cazic Thule.
-It was a tight squeeze for use, but again we found a good level range of baddies to exterminate while we were there.
+And that challenge was in the maze of Cazic Thule, where it was a tight squeeze!
+But again we found a good level range of baddies to exterminate to pass the time.
 No loot, but plenty of exp!

 <img align="left" width="200" height="50" src="https://github.com/mbeamer/stoneandsteel/blob/master/EQ%20screenshots/Yelinak/FeignDeathSuccess.png">